fbonetti/elm-phoenix-socket/README.md

 # elm-phoenix-socket

----

-**NOTE: I no longer have time to maintain this project.
-If you would like to take ownership of this project, please email me and I will gladly add you as a contributor.**

-If you're looking for an alternative project that uses Effects Managers, checkout the excellent [`elm-phoenix`](https://github.com/saschatimme/elm-phoenix) package.
-The API is almost identical with the key difference being that it manages it's own state internerally, so you don't need to keep a `Socket` instance in your model.

----

 This library is a pure Elm interpretation of the Phoenix.Socket library that comes bundled with the Phoenix web framework.
 It aims to abstract away the more tedious bits of communicating with Phoenix, such as joining channels,